rust-lang/rfcs/text/0000-pi-types.md

 intuitive behavior, however there are multiple things that are worth explaining and/or clearing up:

-1. What are Π-types?
-How are they different from those from other languages?
+Q: What are dependent types?

+A: Dependent types are types, which _depends_ on values, instead of types.
+For example, [T; 3], is dependent since it depends on the value, `3`, for constructing the type.
+Dependent types, in a sense, is similar to normal generics, where types can depend on other types (e.g. `Vec<T>`), whereas dependent types depends on values.

+Q: We achieve this by using const fns, which allow us to take ...

+A: Various other languages have dependent type systems.
+Strictly speaking, all that is required for a dependent type system is value-to-type constructors, although some languages (coq, agda, etc.) goes a step further and remove the boundary between value and type.
+Unfortunately, as cool as it sounds, it has some severe disadvantages: most importantly, the type checking becomes undecidable.
+Often you would need some form of theorem prover to type check the program, and those has their limitations too.

-2. One will have to understand what `const fn`s are and how they are linked to Π-types.
+Q: What are `const fn` and how is it linked to this RFC?

+A: `const fn` is a function, which can be evaluated at compile time.
+While it is currently rather limited, in the future it will be extended (see [Miri](https://github.com/solson/miri)).
+You can use constexprs to take one type-level value, and non-trivially calculate a new one.

-3. What are the usecases?
+Q: What are the usecases?

+A: There are many usecases for this.
+The most prominent one, perhaps, is the generically sized arrays.
+Dependent types allows one to lift the length of the array up to the type-level, effectively allowing one to parameterize over them.

-4. What are the edge cases, and how can one work around those (e.g. failed unification)?
+Q: What are the edge cases, and how can one work around those (e.g. failed unification)?

+A: If you use this a lot, you will likely encounter edge cases, where the compiler isn't able to figure out implication, since the reductive rules are dumb.
+However, there is hope!
+Say your function calls some function, where the compiler cannot prove the bound.
+You can work around this by simply adding the called function's `where` bound to the caller's `where` bound.
+   While, this is a minor annoyance, working around it is relatively easy.

-5. How can I use this to create powerful abstractions?
+Q: How can I use this to create powerful abstractions?

+A: ...

-6. Extensive examples.
+Q: Extensive examples.

+A: Refer to the rest of the RFC.

 Moreover, we need to "informalize" the rules defined in this RFC.